ps-mr/ps-mr.github.io/ws14-metaprogramming.md

 * Philip W. L. Fong, 2004.
 [How to Read a CS Research Paper?](http://faculty.ksu.edu.sa/chikh/Documents/reading-paper.pdf) (4 pages).
 * S. Keshav, 2007.
 [How to Read a Paper](http://groups.csail.mit.edu/netmit/wordpress/wp-content/themes/netmit/papers/HowtoRead.pdf) (2 pages).

 ### Absence policy

 This seminar is a discussion seminar, so it is necessary that you actually attend meetings in order to benefit from the seminar and pass the exam.

 You are allowed to miss at most two of the meetings and still pass the seminar.
 Should this become a problem and should the absences be due to justifiable reasons, we *might* be able to agree on alternative loads to compensate for the absences.

-### Registering: Doodle poll for timeslot

-If you are interested to participate, please send me an email with name, student number, course and a short summary of favored languages or relevant experience.

-We picked the timeslot with a [Doodle poll](http://doodle.com/bnx7773c7msnq29i), now closed.
-I might reopen this poll, should the necessity arise.